orestislampridis/online-movies-rent-store/readme.md

 ## Run the app

-After ensuring you have Docker installed, simply run:
+After ensuring you have the latest Docker version installed, enter the cloned dir and simply run:

     docker-compose up --build -d